 The Court provides its judges with a defined benefit pension plan.
 An actuarial valuation is obtained by the Court at the end of each financial year in respect of the pension arrangements for its judges (refer to Note 17).
 The Trust Fund pays the pension obligations of the Court for judges as they fall due.
 These amounts are not recorded as a liability of the Trust Fund, and are treated as distributions out of the fund balance and accounted for when disbursements are made.
+A Judges' pensions reserve has been created which reflects the defined benefit pension obligation due to Judges as at the end of each financial year as determined by the Actuary.
+Changes in the reserve account are treated as an appropriation of accumulated earnings and is included as a separate component of fund balance.

-i) Transfers to/from the Court
+j) Transfers to/from the Court